 All you need is the free Audible app, which is available on both iOS and Android, and you can start downloading your free audio book immediately.
 It’s also available on Kindle, Alex-enabled devices, and Fire tablets.
 You can cancel the trial anytime before it ends and pay nothing.
 But, if you love your Audible trial – you don’t have to do anything.
 Your membership automatically converts to a paid-membership.

-If you sign up, each month, you get a new credit.
+If you sign up, you will receive new monthly credits.
 Your credit is good for one audiobook which happens to be a ‘premium book’.
 If you don’t use the credit in the month it’s issued, you may use it within 365 days.
 At the 12-month mark, the Audible credits expire.

 What we love is one Audible credit is good for any premium audiobook, no matter its price.
 That includes your one free audiobook just for signing up.

-Here’s a tip – use your monthly credit on the most expensive Audible books on your list and use your cash to buy the ‘cheaper’ books.
+Here’s a tip – use your monthly free credits on the most expensive Audible books on your list and use your cash to buy the ‘cheaper’ books.

 Amazon Audible App